graphhopper/graphhopper-ios/README.md

 ===============

 graphhopper-ios wraps [graphhopper](https://github.com/graphhopper/graphhopper/)
-and creates the `libgraphhopper.a` library to be used on iOS and OS X.
+and creates the `libgraphhopper.a` library to be used on iOS.
-(Right now MacOS does not work)
+Theoretically it should be possible to include other architectures, but for example MacOS currently doesn't work.

 It uses [j2objc](https://github.com/google/j2objc) to translate the .java sources into Objective-C.